 CLIP Online: Essential Elements Criteria Action steps The LEA identified action steps that are designed to address the root causes for each of the overarching needs.
-The LEA identified action steps that will be implemented to ensure that necessary supports are in place for each of the subgroups.
+The LEA identified action steps implemented to ensure that necessary supports are in place for each of the subgroups.
+The LEA identified actions steps aligned with the equity intervention, if applicable.
 Possible funding sources The LEA specified possible funding sources for each of the identified action steps.
 The possible funding sources for the specific action steps are based on federal program guidelines.
-Subgroups The LEA identified the subgroups that will be impacted by these action steps.
-Georgia Systems of Continuous Improvement The LEA connects the goal to the Georgia Systems of Continuous Improvement through the identified action steps.
-Method for monitoring implementation The district specifies methods for monitoring the quality of implementation of each of the action step.
+Subgroups The LEA identified the subgroups impacted by these action steps.
+Georgia Systems of Continuous Improvement The LEA connected the goal to the Georgia Systems of Continuous Improvement through the identified action steps.
+Method for monitoring implementation • The district specified methods for monitoring the quality of implementation of each of the action steps.
 Methods should be (1) appropriate for each action steps, (2) include data to be collected to monitor the quality of implementation, and (3) include data to monitor implementation of action steps as planned.
-Method for monitoring effectiveness • The district specifies methods for monitoring the effectiveness of each of the action steps.
+Method for monitoring effectiveness The district specified methods for monitoring the effectiveness of each of the action steps.
 Methods should be (1) appropriate for each action step (2) include data to be analyzed to track progress against targets and goals, and (3) include data to be used to determine if the action step affected the intended student or educator outcome.
 Positions/roles responsible The LEA identified positions/roles of person(s) responsible for implementing each of the action steps.
-Evidence Based Indicator The LEA indicates the level of evidence base for action steps, if applicable.
+Evidence Based Indicator The LEA indicated the level of evidence base for action steps, if applicable.
 Timeline for implementation The LEA specified timelines for each of the identified action steps.
-The specified timelines are appropriate based on the identified action steps.
+The specified timelines are appropriate (specific, reasonable, incremental) based on the identified action steps.
 Coordination and partnerships with any institutions of higher education, businesses, nonprofit organization, community-based organization, or other public or private entity with a demonstrated record of success.
 To support the implementation and impact of these action steps, the LEA identified any coordination and partnerships with institutions of higher education, businesses, nonprofit organizations, community-based organizations, or other public or private entities with a demonstrated record of success.